J17M/J17M/README.md

 I am a sophomore at UW-Madison, majoring in computer science & data science.
 I have an interest in exploring all aspects of cybersecurity and am passionate about learning and growing, specifically ethical hacking and cryptography

-In addition to my studies, I enjoy participating in Capture The Flag (CTF) competitions, developing cryptographic scripts, and staying up-to-date with the latest tech.
+In addition to my studies, I am actively pursuing a career as a penetration tester.
+I sharpen my practical skills through various Capture The Flag (CTF) competitions and by taking on hands-on challenges on platforms such as Hack The Box and TryHackMe.
 I aim to share writeups and projects to reflect my journey in this field.